 Enter the number of unique child victims (substantiated or indicated) under the age of 3 reported in the current Child File submission referred to agencies providing early intervention services under Part C of the Individuals with Disabilities Education Act.
-This number may include those children who were already reported and referred in a previous year and are still eligible in the current submission year.
 Explain in the State commentary the process for screening and referring these children.
-Leave blank if data are not collected.
-Enter zero if data are collected and total is actually zero.
-Provide an explanatory comment if this field is blank or has a zero value.

-This number should be less than or equal to the number of unique child victims entered in 5.1.
+Do not report victims age 3 and over who are referred to IDEA Part C services.
+Include in commentary if state policy allows for children age 3 and over to be referred to IDEA Part C services.
+Leave blank if data are not collected and provide an explanatory comment.
+If both 5.1 and 5.2 are reported, this number should be less than or equal to the number of unique child victims entered in 5.1.